mishoiliev/alcatraz-task/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the server in the development mode.\
+Needs to be running to use website.
+Open [http://localhost:3030](http://localhost:3030) to view it in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\